Home

 Jack Hoogendyk, the WFA board chairman, attacked the response to the assault in a tweet posted on Tuesday morning, singling out Wisconsin’s Democratic governor, Tony Evers, and Madison PD detectives.

-At a press convention on Monday, Evers called the attack “a horrible incident”.
+At a press convention on Monday, Evers called the assault “a horrible incident”.

-An assault on an anti-abortion office is a relative rarity compared with assaults on abortion clinics and providers.
+An assault on an anti-abortion office is a relative rarity compared with attacks on abortion clinics and providers.
 In 2019, the Guardian reported on an “alarming escalation” in picketing, vandalism and trespassing by anti-abortion activists at medical facilities.

 Quelle: www.theguardian.com